wistia/wistia-labs/README.md

 NOTE: Where `mylabname` is referenced below, you should use whatever the name of your lab is.

+To get started, first clone this repository!

+    git clone git@github.com:wistia/wistia-labs.git

-To get started, create your own branch in git.
+Then create your own branch in git.

     git checkout -b mylabname